ChristopheMalo/NodeJS-Chat/README.md

-# NodeJS-Chat
+# NodeJS-Tchat

-A simple super chat application with Node.js
+A simple real-time tchat application code with Node.js and Express.js